 Tennessee Economic and Fiscal Indicators

-The Boyd Center for Business and Economic Research is working with the Tennessee Department of Finance and Administration to produce a series of data that shows the effects of COVID-19 on Tennessee’s economy.
-These data are released on a monthly basis, with the exception of initial unemployment insurance (UI) claims; these data are released weekly.
+The Boyd Center for Business and Economic Research worked with the Tennessee Department of Finance and Administration to produce a series of data that showed the effects of COVID-19 on Tennessee’s economy.

 Economic & Fiscal Indicators, by Week

 Released Monthly: Unemployment, Employment Growth, & Local Sales Tax Revenue

 Note: Employment and sales tax revenue data are released monthly for the month prior, so April's report shows March data.
 The data are collected mid-month, so in this case the March data will not reflect the effects of COVID-19.
 That effect will be visible in April's monthly data when it is released in May.